volkamerlab/volkamerlab_org/content/projects/kinodata-3D.md

 To asses the performance gain of using generated structural data, we extensively compare affinity prediction models with access to the 3D complexes to various baseline models without access to this structure.
 Overall, we observe an increased performance of the model trained on the docked complexes.

+The dataset is also intended as a basis for the [KinfragML](/research/projects/kinfrag-ml) project.
 <!--more-->